mingyuansung/mingyuansung.github.io/_posts/2014-11-19-Limesurvey.md

 title: How I test LimeSurvey submssion
 ---

+From Mike:

+Let me preface this with the fact that Kevin will have many improvements to this process if he is able to help.
+All of this can be done more easily if we invest some time into better admin tools and/or survey support.
+This was what I was doing as a work-around.

+* Port the survey from Prod to DEV for testing.
+No need to do anything on Prod.
+* Run survey creation ECHO API on ECHO Server.
+This need to be done on Prod when ready.
+* Create an assessment if there is one.
+	* I typically export the questions from LimeSurvey and concatenate the question group and question title to create a platform agnostic identifier.
+The export should include all the answer options.
+These go into a google doc that can be shared with the PM.
+See https://docs.google.com/spreadsheets/u/1/d/1enhe7ex1Bk-SXkDf0dRHzPqSvbgDRltUZgQpQ3CY1YA/edit?usp=drive_web
+	* Most assessments only require statement expressions with the following:
+		* The survey2_question_id
+		* Point value
+		* Type (See SurveyStatementExpression.Type)
+		* An operator (See SurveyStatementExpression.Operator)
+		* An operand (the value to compare e.g. the answer)
+	* Create a lookup using the identifier created with the question group and the question title to lookup the survey2 ID.
+You will need these for dev and prod envs.
+	* Once you have the data you need for the assessment, you can export the csv and use the tool in misc/tools/limesurvey2/assessment to create the JSON blob you can import into echo
+	* Use the ECHO API to import the assessment
+	* An assessment that has no expressions e.g. no possible points, will render a datatable without the dashboard that shows scores.
+* Create a survey tag - see the ECHO API for tags - tags are what make the survey visible in the intelligence section.
+* Always review the survey config in the LS admin to make sure the settings are correct.
+See other active surveys for examples.
+Things like:
+	* Redirect URL - this is what triggers the import into eden/echo
+	* Token based persistence - all surveys should use token based persistence.
+A token table will be created when you activate the survey
+	* If the token is not active, you will get an error when you attempt to start a survey task.

+--

 * PM create survey within Limesurvey
     * Limesurvey is in Docker container now.
     * use `docker-compose ps` to get your docker limesurvey ip